Which Method Is Used To Change The Value Of The Preferred Node In A Cluster?

 From the crm perspective, a STONITH device is just another resource.
 To create a STONITH resource, proceed as follows:

-- Log in equally rootand start thecrminteractive beat out:
+rootand start thecrminteractive beat out: -

-- Create the STONITH resource with the stonithclass, the type you have called in Step iii, and the respective parameters if needed, for instance:crm(live)#configurecrm(live)configure#primitivemy-stonith stonith:external/ipmi \ params hostname="alice" \ ipaddr="192.168.1.221" \ userid="admin" passwd="secret" \ op monitor interval=60m timeout=120s
+stonithclass, the type you have called in Step iii, and the respective parameters if needed, for instance:crm(live)#configurecrm(live)configure#primitivemy-stonith stonith:external/ipmi \ params hostname="alice" \ ipaddr="192.168.1.221" \ userid="admin" passwd="secret" \ op monitor interval=60m timeout=120s

 Having all the resources configured is only one function of the task.
 Even if the cluster knows all needed resources, it might even so not exist able to handle them correctly.
 For example, try non to mountain the file system on the slave node of DRBD (in fact, this would fail with DRBD).
 Define constraints to make these kind of information available to the cluster.